-Just as a brand manager or a professional salesperson or an online retailer continuously gathers and analyses information about his/her customers and other important factors relative to the product's success, your success in marketing yourself for a great internship or your dream job requires that you have information.
+Just as a brand manager or a professional salesperson or an online retailer continuously gathers and analyzes information about his/her customers and other important factors relative to the product's success, your success in marketing yourself for a great internship or your dream job requires that you have information.
 And the more information you have, the better decisions about your marketing strategy you can make.
-This section can help you to:
+This

-- Know how to gather relevant information - · Understand how trends will potentially affect your career - · Identify resources you can use to find companies
+- · Know how to gather relevant information - · Understand how trends will potentially affect your career - · Identify resources you can use to find companies